Synerty/vortexjs/README.md

                 ...
             imports: [
                 ...
-                Ng2BalloonMsgModule
+                BalloonMsgService
                 ...
             ],
             ...
-            providers: [VortexService, Ng2BalloonMsgService]
+            providers: [VortexService, BalloonMsgService]
             ...

-## Add ng2-balloon-msg tag
+## Add the balloon-msg-queue-component tag

-Add the `ng2-balloon-msg` to your app component HTML file.
-This allows TupleLoader to diplay balloon style messages to the user.
+Add the `balloon-msg-queue-component` to your app component HTML file.
+This allows TupleLoader to display balloon style messages to the user.

-    <ng2-balloon-msg></ng2-balloon-msg>
+    <balloon-msg-queue-component></balloon-msg-queue-component>

 ## Send tuples to the server